mehonal/bulk-hypertext-regex-find-and-replace/readme.md

-# What the script needs to run:
+# What the script needs to run
 - main.py (the main script file)
 - a file containing the strings in the same directory as the script (default filename: regexp.dat)
 - a file containing settings in the same directory of the script (default filename: findrepl.cfg)

-# What to watch out for:
+# What to watch out for
 - The settings file must include all settings.
 The script has been coded without hard-coded default fallbacks to ensure the script functions in accordance to the user's needs.
 This is done to prevent the the user's potential negligence of including a setting, resulting in an undesired fallback.
 - No lines can contain "\n" in the settings file.
 - HTML Comments are ignored in hypertext files.